Santa Rosa Nursing Home Abuse Lawyer

 DEFENDING THE RIGHTS OF THE ELDERLY

 A nursing home abuse lawyer from the Law Offices of Freeman & Freeman can fight to protect the rights of your loved one.
+We take nursing home cases in and around our offices in Sacramento, Napa, Santa Rosa, Palmdale and Fairfield.
 If an elderly family member has been injured or harmed due to nursing home abuse or neglect, contact our firm to discuss your legal options.
 A Santa Rosa personal injury attorney from our team can answer all your questions about the situation and assist you in gathering evidence to support the claim.

 We stand by our clients throughout the entire legal process, working diligently to secure the justice and compensation that are due.
 Do not hesitate to contact us for help in safeguarding your loved one.
 Every day you wait before taking legal action is another day when your family member is at risk of suffering further verbal attacks, sexual abuse or physical violence.
 Whether you merely suspect that abuse is occurring or if you want to sue the nursing home for wrongful death, we are ready to help.